ninbura/windows/README.md

 		- have major airflow problems in your case
 		- are running your pc in an overly hot environment (90f+)
 		- have a motherboard that is misreporting temps (unlikely but happens)
+- ### troubleshooting bootloop / boot problems
+  	- if computer is bootlooping
+  		- re-flash bios using advanced flashing utility
+  	   	- Consult motherboard manual for exact steps, show mention the word "flash" and describe a process for updating your bios without having access to the bios.
+		- typically involves
+			- putting bios file on flash drive
+			- naming bios file something specific
+			- putting usb stick in specific port
+			- pressing a physical button on the motherboard / io panel or simply booting the pc once criteria is met
+  	- if computer failed to boot bios after enabling x.m.p and now you're stuck in "safe mode"
+		- try setting ram clock at a lower clock
+		- if setting the clock speed lower multiple time fails simply disable x.m.p
+  		- note that you want your ram to be at the highest possible clock for best performance
+  	   	- if ram is a reasonable speed 5600-6800Mhz and can't achive x.m.p you should consider returning it for different ram
+  	   	- if new ram of similar speed has the same issues you may have a defective cpu or motherboard and will need to replace it

+				- putting usb stick in specific port
+				- pressing a physical button on the motherboard / io panel or simply booting the pc once criteria is met